 Emancipation is a legal process that allows a minor, typically someone under 18 years of age, to become legally independent from their parents or legal guardians.
 States vary in emancipation laws.
 But most states require the minor to petition for emancipation.
 Minors must file a petition for emancipation in family or probate court.
 They'll need a court order, known as a declaration of emancipation, for the emancipation to become official.

 This sub-section includes an overview of emancipation laws and the minor emancipation process.
 Learn about the emancipation of a minor by reading below.

 Minor Emancipation Basics

-Parents are responsible, under the law, to feed, clothe, educate, and act in their child's best interests until they reach the "age of majority."
-In some states a child can petition a court to request that they be deemed an adult with the rights, privileges, and duties of adulthood.
+Under the law, the minor's parents are responsible for feeding, clothing, educating, and acting in their child's best interests until they reach the "age of majority."
+In some states, a child can petition a court to request that they be deemed an adult with adulthood's rights, privileges, and duties.
 This process is called emancipation.
-When a child reaches the age of majority or is emancipated the parents are no longer responsible for the child and can no longer make decisions on their behalf.
+When a child reaches the age of majority or is emancipated, the parents are no longer legally responsible for the child.
+The parents can no longer make decisions on the emancipated minor's behalf.

-In most states a minor cannot apply for emancipation before the age of 16, though this requirement is set by the state and can vary.
-California, for example, permits emancipation for minors as young as 14, and Mississippi has no minimum age.
-Not all states allow a court to grant emancipation to a minor and in those states only the automatic processes for emancipation are available.
+A minor cannot apply for emancipation in most states before age 16.
+California, for example, permits emancipation for minors as young as 14.
+Mississippi has no minimum age.
+Not all states allow a court to grant emancipation to a minor.
+In those states, only automatic emancipation is available.

-About half of states do not provide a special emancipation procedure and instead only offer automatic emancipation upon the occurrence of one of several events.
-Minors who marry, join the armed forces, or reach the age of majority are automatically considered to be emancipated.
-The age of majority is generally 18.
-Marriage or entry into the armed forces before the age of 18 generally require parental consent, though this may vary from state-to-state.
+About half of the states do not have a particular emancipation procedure.
+Instead, they only offer automatic emancipation.
+Minors who marry, join the armed forces, or reach the age of majority are automatically emancipated.
+The age of majority is 18 in most states.